George M. Steinbrenner Field: Background and stadium history

 On April 20, 2016, Hillsborough County commissioners approved a $40 million renovation of George M. Steinbrenner Field, greenlighting an agreement that will keep New York Yankees' spring training in Tampa through 2046.
 Renovations began after the 2016 season.
 Improvements included new seats throughout the 10,000-capacity ballpark, roof replacements, a better entry plaza and an upgraded outfield concourse.
 The renovations also included adding new amenities such as new loge boxes, cabanas, suite upgrades, a right-field beachside bar and bullpen clubs.
 The bullpen clubs were built on both the first base and the third base side.
 The clubs are composed of two levels; the top tier is exclusively for group tickets, club seat members and loge seating, while the bottom tier features a full bar that all ticket members can access.
 Additional shaded areas were constructed to protect fans from the sun.
 The team's spring training practice facility on Himes Avenue was also upgraded.
 The renovations were completed in time for Spring Training 2017.

+From 2024 to 2025, George M. Steinbrenner Field underwent another renovation with this one focused on player areas with input from manager Aaron Boone and captain Aaron Judge.
+The former segmented and windowless training facilities have been replaced by an open floor plan with the indoor workout area, outdoor stretching area and recovery, medical and training areas adjacent to each other.
+The former training room has been converted into a multi-purpose space for team meetings and press conferences.
+The recovery area has been upgraded with eight training tables, plunge pools, a SwimEx, and a sauna and red-light therapy area.
+Floor-to-ceiling windows allow natural light into the two-story weight room, with weight training on the ground floor and a cardio area in the elevated loft.
+Additional upgrades include, a new made-to-order kitchen and cafeteria dedicated to player nutrition that connects to a new 2,400 sqft patio that overlooks the practice field, known as Field 2 and a new larger lounge that includes multiple televisions and arcade games.
+Furthermore, the visiting clubhouse was upgraded to MLB standards and Field 2 received new larger light stanchions and upgraded baseball operations technology.